 Bearded dragons are eaten by birds, goannas, snakes, dingoes and feral cats and foxes.
 They're also hosts to several types of internal parasites and mites.

-When threatened or alarmed bearded dragons puff out their beard and face the intruder with an open mouth.
-At the same time they expand their body by inhaling air, making them seem larger than life, and may emit a low hiss.
+When threatened or alarmed bearded dragons puff out their beards and face intruders with an open mouth.
+At the same time they expand their bodies by inhaling air, making them seem larger than life, and may emit a low hiss.
 Researchers recently discovered that bearded dragons have primitive venom glands, though the venom has little effect on people.

 The biggest threats to bearded dragons are habitat loss and degradation due to land clearing and cattle grazing.
 They're also sometimes illegally captured for the pet industry.5